About Me

 Portrait of Atharva Naik, UX designer, photographed outdoors with a natural landscape backdrop.

-I studied User Experience & Information Architecture at the University of Washington, Seattle, and Computer Science at the University of Mumbai.
+Before Palo Alto Networks, I designed enterprise experiences at Edifecs in Seattle.
+I studied UX and Information Architecture at the University of Washington, and Computer Science at the University of Mumbai.

 Early Foundations

-During engineering school, I co-developed a civic utility app that helped citizens report uncleared garbage through geotagged photos and location data.
+During engineering school, I co-built a civic utility app that helped citizens report uncleared garbage through geotagged photos and location data.
 More than building the technology, the project introduced me to how digital products can solve real human problems, shaping my interest in social impact and usability, and eventually leading me from computer science into user experience design.

 2016 — Student-built civic utility app, Mumbai · Featured in DNA India and Hindustan Times.